-Better aligns with existing development, size of landholdings and surrounding land uses
+Better aligns with existing development, size of landholdings and surrounding land uses with minimal issues that are envisaged by the Plan in terms of reverse sensitivity.
+Small scale farming also occurs in the surrounds.

 Amending the zoning of the land, and perhaps other sites of a similar nature, would redefine, but cement, the rural residential and rural lifestyle character that presently exists.